Tracker 2800S FAQ

 Q: Are custom interface cables for the 2800S scanner connections easy to make?

-A: The Tracker 2800S uses a standard 40 pin IDC connector on the front panel so custom cables are easy to construct.
+Answer: The Tracker 2800S uses a standard 40 pin IDC connector on the front panel so custom cables are easy to construct.
 You will need a 40 pin IDC socket (listed above) with 0.1' spacing, ribbon cable with no more than

 40 conductors, the connector that mates to the PCB jack or plug being tested and the tools to assemble the custom cable.